Early Spring!

 to tree hackers who focus on speed alone as they take down dead

-people from other States and professions, many unskilled in
+other States and professions, many unskilled in

 arboriculture.
 As these people move through our landscape they are